Janderson975/LAMP-Diag/README.md

 Admins:
 cyber: l0nest@r
-TK2
+Kyle
-TK3
+Derrick

 Users:
-TK4
+Paula
-TK5
+Hannah
-TK6
+Daniel
 Please add the user dev and give him a password
-Please add the users dev, cyber, TK3, and TK6 to the group Exploiters Please add tge users dev and TK6 to the group new hires
+Please add the users dev, cyber, Derrick, and Daniel to the group Exploiters Please add the users dev and TK6 to the group new hires